 The symbols and text created as a result of the nautical symbology rules are also stored inside the geodatabase using feature class representations.

-When the Update tool is run on a database, additional columns are added to each feature class or table that participates in nautical symbology.
-These fields are required for representations.
-They include the following:
+When an update is applied to a database, additional columns are added to each feature class or table that participates in nautical symbology.
+These fields include the following:

-- A field that holds the representation rule number
+- A field that is given the layer and nautical symbology name by default and holds the representation rule number

 - An override field associated with the representation to store symbol exception information

 - Text string field for labeling features

 The Maritime Charting NIS, chart, and ENC schemas are preconfigured with INT1 specification.
 Since the geodatabases are preconfigured, using the Update tool will not be necessary.
 When creating national symbology, editing the representation rule, or adding a representation rule on a specific layer, will require the Update tool to be applied to the geodatabase.
 In a multiuser environment, where some users are restricted from making schema changes, it is recommended that an administrator run this tool with the appropriate symbology first.

 The Calculate (selected set) tool assigns symbology and text fields only for selected features.
 It uses attributes to determine the way features are symbolized.
 The representations are grouped based on INT1 or national symbology.

 The Calculate (all) tool is the same as the Calculate (selected set) tool in that it assigns symbology and text fields.
 This tool will calculate layers highlighted in the Table Of Contents window.
 The number of highlighted layers can be as few as one layer or as many as all layers.